cometbft/cometbft/docs/references/config/config.toml.md

 addresses from the Internet.

 ### p2p.allow_duplicate_ip

-Toggle to disable guard against peers connecting from the same ip.
+Toggle to disable guard against peers connecting from the same IP.

 ```toml
 allow_duplicate_ip = false
 ```